What the N63 to S63 Evolution Actually Means If You Own or Tune One

 What to Take Away

-• The hot-V turbo placement is the foundational structural change: better response, more controlled heat, and the layout that everything else in the S63's design is built around.
+The hot-V turbo placement is the foundational structural change: better response, more controlled heat, and the layout that everything else in the S63's design is built around.
+Both engines share 4.4 liters of displacement.
+Almost everything else is different in ways that matter.

-• The cooling and charge air systems aren't marketing points.
+Larger cooling components aren't marketing points.
 They're the engineering reason the S63 holds up under sustained hard use where the N63 would be working at its limits.
+Maintain the cooling system like it matters, because it does.

 Written by